 The Project on Forward Engagement was established in 2001 by Leon Fuerth to explore methods for incorporating systematic foresight into the US federal policy process, and for configuring government systems to deal with challenges that are “complex” (rather than just “complicated”).
-Through a graduate course (taught 2001-2010) at the George Washington University and expert seminars in Washington, DC, the project explores ways that government can organize itself to engage the future sooner, rather than later.
+Through a graduate course (taught 2001-2010, 2013) at the George Washington University and expert seminars in Washington, DC, the project explored ways that government can organize itself to engage the future sooner, rather than later.

 Forward Engagement is non-partisan, not-for-profit, and policy-neutral.
 The Project is exclusively concerned with the systems and processes by which policy is produced and implemented.
 Analysis, opinions and proposals produced by the Project on Forward Engagement and contained herein do not represent the views or opinions of any of its supporting institutions.